steveturbek/tangible-interfaces/book.md

 - The physical-digital interface: bridging hardware + software + UI
 - Accessibility for all: What are tools for?

+### A prototyping philosophy

+- Why write a design book about prototypes?
+- What is a prototype and why make them?
+- Learning through making
+- Don't fail fast, learn fast
+- Why designers fear usability tests
+- Do you know something, or just know about something? - the designers curse

 ### Strategic Design Decisions

 #### When to Go Physical vs. Screen